found a new home!

 for one too.
 Find a pet to adopt.

-The pups’ mom is a 20-pound American Eskimo/Rat Terrier mix.
-We believe their father was a Blue Heeler (Australian Cattle Dog).
-We’re expecting the pups to be 20 to 30 pounds as adults, so potential adopters should plan on a small-sized dog once they’re all grown up.
+Based on their current size and parents, we’re expecting the pups to be 30 to 40 pounds as adults, so potential adopters should plan on a medium-sized dog once they’re all grown up.

 He is already fully housebroken and crate trained, but Major is still very young, so you should expect a few accidents in the beginning as he gets used to your home and routine.
 He has also been leash trained and knows his basic obedience commands.